BioBoost/course_programming_from_base_to_ace/docs/40-introduction-to-wpf/README.md

 ### Button

-No GUI framework would be complete without a Button control, so of course WPF has a nice one included, and just like the rest of the framework controls, it's very flexible and will allow you to accomplish almost anything.
+No GUI framework would be complete without a `Button` control, so of course WPF has a nice one included, and just like the rest of the framework controls, it's very flexible and will allow you to accomplish almost anything.
 But let's start out with some basic examples.

-Just like many other WPF controls, a Button can be displayed simply by adding a Button tag to your Window.
-If you put text between the tags (or another control), it will act as the content of the Button:
+Just like many other WPF controls, a `Button` can be displayed simply by adding a `Button` tag to your Window.
+If you put text between the tags (or another control), it will act as the content of the `Button`:

 ```xml
 <Button>Hello There</Button>